Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 Do Teeth Whitening Damage Teeth or Safe For Children?

 Teeth whitening treatments are becoming increasingly popular, with people of all ages increasingly interested in brightening and improving the appearance of their smiles.
 But what about children?
 We all want our children to have the best possible oral health.
 Right?
 This often means wanting them to have the whitest teeth possible.
-But is it safe for children to have teeth whitening treatments?

 The Risks

-While teeth whitening treatments can bring many benefits, it is important to be aware of the potential risks.
+While whitening treatments can bring many benefits, it is important to be aware of the potential risks.
 Teeth whitening treatments involve the use of bleaching agents, which can cause side effects such as gum irritation, tooth sensitivity, and even damage to the enamel of the teeth.
 Children’s teeth are still developing and are more vulnerable to being damaged by harsh chemicals.

 What Age is Appropriate?